d4rkstar/jbpm-keycloak/README.md

 ```
 # keycloak security setup
 keycloak.auth-server-url=http://keycloak-public-url-or-ip:8180/auth
-keycloak.realm=demo
+keycloak.realm=jbpm
 keycloak.resource=springboot-app
 keycloak.public-client=true
 keycloak.principal-attribute=preferred_username
 keycloak.enable-basic-auth=true
 ```

+in my environment, keycloak runs inside a docker container and is exposed on port 8180. *You may need to change* the host:port setup of ``keycloak.auth-server-url``.

 4. We need to change some java code inside the service.
 In particular, we need to change the [```DefaultWebSecurityConfig.java```](https://gist.github.com/d4rkstar/2f036294aa20612ba7a3e6c888e87ca4#file-defaultwebsecurityconfig-java) inside the ```src/main/java/com/company/service``` folder and add the file.
-In the same folder we need to add the file [```CustomKeycloakSpringBootConfigResolver.java```](https://gist.github.com/d4rkstar/2f036294aa20612ba7a3e6c888e87ca4#file-customkeycloakspringbootconfigresolver-java) [reference here](https://medium.com/keycloak/secure-spring-boot-2-using-keycloak-f755bc255b68)
+In the same folder we need to add the file [```CustomKeycloakSpringBootConfigResolver.java```](https://gist.github.com/d4rkstar/2f036294aa20612ba7a3e6c888e87ca4#file-customkeycloakspringbootconfigresolver-java)
+:point_right:[reference here](https://medium.com/keycloak/secure-spring-boot-2-using-keycloak-f755bc255b68):point_left:

 You can find both file on this [Public Gist](https://gist.github.com/d4rkstar/2f036294aa20612ba7a3e6c888e87ca4)